vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

 title: I See What I Should Do
 layout: default
 ---
-# I See What I Should Do: Jayanta against Kumārila on the Possibility of Moral Knowledge
+# I See What I Should Do: Jayanta Bhaṭṭa on Mysticism and Moral Knowledge

 ## Introduction